zakiraghayev/blog/README.md

     # from config.settings.production import *
     ```

+5. Create `.env` file in root of the project, and add the content of `.template.env` file
+    then set the value for the variables.

 ## Running the Project

 To create the containers and run the Django web server, execute the following command:
+The command below will also install requirements
 ```sh
 docker-compose up --build
 ```